Die I2P-Software (I2P)

 The Set Up Wizard: When you download the I2P software, a set up wizard will guide you through a few configuration steps while your router is making its first connections to the network.
 This happens the same way that your home router connects you to the Internet.
 During the set up process, you will be given the option to test your bandwidth and set your bandwidth limits in order to ensure a good connection as a network peer.

-The I2P Router Console: Here is where you can see your network connections and information about your router.
+The I2P Router Console: Here is where you can see your router network connections.
 You will be able to see how many peers you have, and other information that will help if you need to troubleshoot.
 You can stop and start the router as well.
 You will see the applications that the software includes, as well as links to some community forums and sites on the I2P network.
 You will receive news when there is a a new software release, and will be able to download the latest version here as well.
 Additionally, you can find shortcuts to other available applications.
 The console is customizable and includes a default light theme with a dark theme option.

 SusiMail: SusiMail is a secure email client.
 It is primarily intended for use with Postman’s email servers inside of the I2P network .
 It is designed to avoid leaking information about email use to other networks.
 SusiMail is bridged so it can send and receive email from the internet as well.
 Occasionally you may see some services like Gmail classifying it as spam, which you can correct in your Internet email service providers settings.